1st Canadian Armoured Carrier Regiment: History

 Due to the inclusion of the 1CAPCR in the 79th Armoured Division, known for its wide array of speciality armoured fighting vehicles, the regiment was also classified as a secret activity—a principal reason for the scarcity of information regarding its activities.

 After further petitioning on the part of Lieutenant-Colonel Churchill, the regiment was given its final title of the 1st Canadian Armoured Carrier Regiment on January 1, 1945.
 The regiment was both formed and ultimately disbanded in the Netherlands, without attachment to any regimental home, city, or province, and its personnel were drawn from all over Canada.
 In spite of its lack of a personal history, however, the regiment's high degree of success quickly moulded them into a cohesive unit of high morale.

-Disbandment

-The secret, foreign-born Canadian regiment that few would ever hear of ended its short history in the Canadian Army as of 11:59pm (2359 hours) on June 20, 1945.
+It ended its short history in the Canadian Army at the end of June 20, 1945.

 Battle honours

-In spite of their brief existence, the Kangaroos were granted the right to display the following battle honours:
+The regiment was granted the right to display the following battle honours: